Time of Favor: Plot

 Michal leaves her father's settlement and goes to live in Jerusalem.
 This does not deter Pini, who continues to make advances and she rejects him over and over.
 Devastated by Michal's rejections, Pini becomes newly determined to make good within Rabbi Meltzer's military unit, while mapping out a terrorist plot with the help of fellow student Itamar (Micha Selektar) in which they'll finally destroy the Dome of the Rock by bombing it from below.
 To convince Itamar to go along with the plan, he convinces him that Manacham approves of the plan, when in reality Menacham knows nothing about it.

 Pini and Itamar leave to undertake the mission, and the rest of Menacham's unit is taken in by the Israeli government for questioning.
 After undergoing hours of interrogation, Menacham realizes that Pini has betrayed him.
 Guarded heavily by Israeli Defense Soldiers, Menacham, Michal and another soldier, Mookie, follow Pini and Itamar into a secret network of tunnels underneath Jerusalem, where Pini is waiting to blow up the Dome of the Rock using a suicide bomber's vest.
 The movie comes to a sharp climax as the characters race through the tunnels, trying to reach Pini and convince him to stop before it is too late.
-They find Itamar's body in the tunnels - he had fallen, or was killed by Pini along the way.
+They find Itamar's body in the tunnels – he had fallen, or was killed by Pini along the way.
 Finally they reach Pini, who is lying in a cave preparing to detonate the bomb.
 Menacham and Michal plead with him, but he refuses to change his mind.
-As Pini reaches for the button to detonate the bomb, Menacham leaps on top of him to try and prevent him from setting it off.
+As Pini reaches for the button to detonate the bomb, Menacham leaps on top of him to try to prevent him from setting it off.
 But in the same instant, Mookie shoots and kills Pini.
 The movie ends with Menacham, Michal and the rest of the Israeli Defense Team exiting the tunnels together.

 Cedar's Zionist upbringing is apparent in this highly religious film.
 Time of Favor handles the Holy Land with high regard and maintains a sense of solemnity throughout.
 The importance of prayer and tradition is stressed.
 Soldiers dressed in full uniform break from their training to open prayer books and raise their minds to God.
 The Rabbi's religious position marks him as a strong authority in his community.
 He is trusted and respected, and his students, with total faith in him, follow his every wish.